Hemanthkumarkatikireddi/Comments-App/README.md

-In this project, let's build a **Comments App** by applying the concepts we have learned till now.
+In this project, I build a **Comments App** by applying the concepts of ReactJs.

 ### Refer to the image below: